 Bake for 30-40 minutes, until the sauce is bubbling and the parmesan is just starting to get golden on top.
 Let stand 5 minutes before serving.

-Vegetarian eggplant lasagna makes a great freezer meal as long as you prepare the roasted eggplant as I've directed and bake it first!
-(Salt and drain, then ensure eggplant is coated with olive oil when roasted at high heat so it gives up all its water.)
-Bake as directed, allow to cool, then refrigerate overnight.
-Cover tightly and place in the freezer for up to two months.
-To reheat, cover with aluminum foil and place in a 350 degree oven until the sauce is bubbling and the cheese is melted.
+Vegetarian eggplant lasagna makes a great freezer meal as long as you bake the whole lasagna before freezing.
+After baking allow to cool, then cover and refrigerate overnight.
+Transfer to the freezer for up to two months.
+Reheat covered with aluminum foil in a 350°F oven until the sauce is bubbling and the cheese is melted.

-You can roast the eggplant and make the sauce one day ahead, then assemble and bake.
+- To prepare ahead: You can roast the eggplant and make the sauce one day ahead, then assemble and bake.
 You can also make it and bake it one day ahead.
-Reheat it in a 350 degree oven until the sauce is bubbling and the center is hot.
+Reheat it in a 350°F oven until the sauce is bubbling and the center is hot.

 What to serve with eggplant lasagna